On the existence of supporting broken book decompositions for contact forms in dimension 3: Introduction

-Beyond the number of periodic orbits, the study of the topological entropy of Reeb vector fields started with the works of Macarini and Schlenk \cite{MS} and has been continued by Alves \cite{ACH,A1}.
+Beyond the number of periodic orbits, the study of the topological entropy of Reeb vector fields started with the work of Macarini and Schlenk \cite{MS} and has been continued by Alves \cite{ACH,A1}.
 We recall that topological entropy measures the complexity of a flow by computing the growth of the number of ``different'' orbits.
-If this number grows exponentially then the entropy is positive.
-For flows in dimension 3, if the topological entropy is positive then the number of periodic orbits is infinite.
+For flows in dimension 3, if the topological entropy is positive then the number of periodic orbits of period less than a positive number~$L$ grows exponentially with~$L$.
+As another application of Theorem~\ref{thm: main} we get